Written by Donald E. Sheppard|

 The King's Agent goes on to say... "we found out from these Indians that there were (only) some little settlements of that sort across the land, and all they did was set up their house where there were many deer, or on a swamp where there were many fish, and when they had frightened away the game and could not catch fish as easily as at first, they moved from there with their homes and all that they owned and went away to another place where they could find fresh game.
-This province was called Caluci (the lands north of Kankakee River, probably the provincial boundary); they were people that paid little attention to sowing (planting), because they maintained themselves on fish and meat."
+This province was called Caluci; they were people that paid little attention to sowing (planting), because they maintained themselves on fish and meat."

-On the Full Moon morning of July 8th, 1541, at Lake Michigan at Chicago, the King's Agent reported, "We returned to this town of Pacaha (Terre Haute, Indiana), where the governor remained... having seen that there was no road to traverse to the other sea" - no seaway to the Pacific Ocean.
+On the Full Moon morning of July 8th, 1541, at Lake Michigan at Chicago, the King's Agent reported, "We returned to this town of Pacaha (Terre Haute, Indiana), where the governor remained... having seen that there was no road to traverse to the other sea..." - no open seaway to the Pacific Ocean from Chicago.

 You can read the translated details of Southern Illinois Conquest

 written by DeSoto's Chroniclers: Biedma, Rangel, Elvas & Inca

 and CONQUEST CALENDARS

 Hernando de Soto entered Illinois on Tuesday, the second day of August, 1541, by crossing the Wabash River into Mount Carmel.